strimzi/strimzi.github.io/_posts/2023-08-13-kafka-node-pools-introduction.md

 While the Node Pools are an _alpha_ feature gate, these fields are still mandatory in the `Kafka` resource.
 But they will be completely ignored when node pools are used.
 That way we make sure that the schema validation of the `Kafka` custom resources works well for the majority of Strimzi users who will have the feature gate disabled.
-Once the node pools move to beta and will be enabled by default, these fields will be made optional and it will not be required to set them anymore.
+Once the node pools move to beta and will be enabled by default, these fields will be made optional in the CRD schema so they will not be required any more.

 #### Examples